 Georgetown University's Department of Public Safety (DPS) provides a range of crime prevention programs and services for members of the campus community, in coordination with other offices as needed, designed to enhance personal safety, prevent and deter crime, and respond to incidents.

-The Georgetown University Police Department and the Student Safety Advisory Board are pleased to offer a Basic Self-Defense Course for Women.
+The Georgetown University Police Department and the Student Safety Advisory Board are pleased to offer Basic Self-Defense Courses.
 This 4 hour workshop includes both information on risk reduction as well as instruction of a number of hands-on techniques.